-AGCO's annual harvests may be smaller than those of major rivals John Deere and CNH Global, but it reaps some healthy profits worldwide.
-AGCO makes tractors, combines, hay and forage tools, sprayers, and replacement parts for agricultural end uses.
+AGCO's annual harvests may be smaller than those of major rivals John Deere and CNH , but it reaps some healthy profits.
+AGCO makes tractors, combines, hay and forage tools, sprayers, grain storage and protein production systems, seeding and tillage implements, and replacement parts for agricultural end uses.
 It sells through a global network of some 3,100 dealers and distributors spanning 140 countries.
 It also builds diesel engines, gears, and generators through its AGCO Sisu Power unit.
-Its four core machinery brands include Massey Ferguson, Challenger, Valtra (Finland-based), and Fendt (Germany).
+Core brands include Massey Ferguson, GSI, Challenger, Valtra (Finland-based), and Fendt (Germany).
 The company offers financing services to retail customers and dealers via a venture with Dutch company Rabobank.

 AGCO has operations in Argentina, Austria, Brazil, Canada, Denmark, France, Germany, Ireland, Italy, the Netherlands, Sweden, the UK, and the US.
 It also has a presence in Australia and Asia.
-Europe accounted for around 50% of its total revenue in 2013, while the US and South America each accounted for roughly 20%.
+Europe accounted for around 50% of its total revenue in 2014, while the US and South America each accounted for roughly 20%.

 Sales and Marketing

-AGCO distributes its products primarily through a network of 350 independent dealers and distributors, who are responsible for retail sales to the equipment's end user in addition to after-sales service and support of the equipment.
+AGCO distributes its products primarily through a network of 3,100 independent dealers and distributors, who are responsible for retail sales to the equipment's end user in addition to after-sales service and support of the equipment.
 Distributors also sell its products through a network of dealers supported by the distributor.
 Sales are not dependent on any specific dealer, distributor, or group of dealers.

 In 2013 it formed a new joint venture with Russian Machines in order to manufacture and distribute agricultural equipment and replacement parts in Russia.
 AGCO and Russian Machines plan to make a total investment of approximately $100 million in the joint venture over the next three years.
 Its manufacturing facility will be located in Golitsyno, near Moscow.

 AGCO also expands its presence though the opening and expansion of offices.
 In 2013 it began expansion on its manufacturing center in Jackson, Minnesota and plans to invest $43 million into the facility over the next three years.
 Also in 2013 it opened a new parts distribution center in Johannesburg to better cater to customers in the Sub-Saharan Africa region.